them7d/Todo-List-MERN/server/README.md

 npm i
 ```

-add user and password of mongodb database in .env file
+create file .env and add user and password of mongodb database in .env file

 run the server
 ```bash